 Warren County resident and native John Carl “Johnny” Whitlock Sr., 81, died Aug.
 1 at River Park Hospital after a short illness.

-He is survived by his wife, Doris Golden Whitlock, son and daughter-in-law John and Cynthia Whitlock of Knoxville, brother and sister-in-law Edwin and Louise Whitlock of McMinnville, sister and brother-in-law Nancy Hallene and Jimmy Spangler of Murfreesboro, sisters-in-law Henrietta Mayberry of Huntsville, Ala., and Alice Cantrell of McMinnville, sisters-in-law and brothers-in-law Faye and N.B.
+He is survived by his wife, Doris Golden Whitlock, son and daughter-in-law John and Cynthia Whitlock of Knoxville, brother and sister-in-law Edwin and Louise Whitlock of McMinnville, sister and brother-in-law Nancy Hallene and Jimmy Spangler of Murfreesboro, sisters-in-law Henrietta Mayberry of Huntsville, Ala., and Alice Cantrell of McMinnville, brothers-in-law Newton Gribble of Cookeville and Austin Golden of McMinnville, sisters-in-law and brothers-in-law Faye and N.B.
 Stiles, Stella and Paul Grissom, and Nelta and Don Cantrell, all of McMinnville, and Edwin and Joyce Golden of Tishomingo, Ms., several nieces and nephews including special niece and husband Jennifer and Jimmy West of McMinnville, and great-niece Lacey West of Nashville.

-Funeral service is Thursday at 11 a.m. at High’s Chapel with Wayne Cantrell officiating.
-Burial will follow at Mt.
+Funeral service was Thursday at High’s Chapel with Wayne Cantrell officiating.
+Burial followed at Mt.
 View Cemetery.
-Visitation is today from 4 to 8 p.m., and Thursday from 9 to 10:30 a.m. at High’s.

-High Funeral Home is in charge of arrangements.
+High Funeral Home was in charge of arrangements.